NewAlexandria/vim.ana/README.md

 *  Sets up some (perhaps) git aliases

 ## Install ##
+**Vim 7.2 is recommended.
+Some version greater than 7.0.23 is required for buffergator, and possibly others.**

 Download and unpack to a `.`directory in your home, e.g.:

 ` cd ~; git clone git://github.com/NewAlexandria/vim.ana.git .vim.ana `